-Function value A logical mask which is true if x is local to the current process call psb_local_index(y, x, desc_a, info)
+Function value A logical mask which is true if x is local to the current process

 1. This routine returns a .true. value for an index that is local to the current process, including the halo indices

 6.22 psb_local_index -